MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 ![](media/7706a497a9356a3fa3935628bd29bbd1.png)

-STEP 13: How to embed the Power BI report into Teams
+STEP 13 (Optional): How to embed the Power BI report into Teams
 ==========================================
 ## Microsoft Teams
 1. Open your Microsoft Teams app, click Teams or Chat from left tab bar.